Are you looking to put in place an advance care plan for yourself, a parent, or another family member?

 - Guiding you on next steps, including following up with your health care providers

 While you can certainly create your own advance care plan for free by searching the Internet and obtaining the correct forms from your state or by working with Aging with Dignity or a similar nonprofit—too many people put off doing so.
 That’s why we’re here: to guide you, answer your questions, and help you get to the point where you actually have an advance directive that meets your needs.
+Many of our clients refer to Jane as their "accountability" partner as she holds them accountable for completing their plan and documenting their advance directive.

 It’s never too early to put in place an advance directive.
 If you wait too long, however, it could be too late.